 Access a bucket with Domino assumed temporary credentials

 import os from pyspark.sql import SparkSession try: spark.stop() except: pass spark = SparkSession.builder.getOrCreate() #The name of one of the roles you are entitled to profile_name="my-role-name-read-write" # use boto3 for convenience to get credentials form credentials file populated by Domino # can use any method desirable to extract the credentials import boto3 role_creds = boto3.Session(profile_name=profile_name).get_credentials().get_frozen_credentials() # configure the connector # Use the TemporaryAWSCredentialsProvider hadoop_conf = spark.sparkContext._jsc.hadoopConfiguration() hadoop_conf.set("fs.s3a.aws.credentials.provider", "org.apache.hadoop.fs.s3a.TemporaryAWSCredentialsProvider") hadoop_conf.set("fs.s3a.access.key", role_creds.access_key) hadoop_conf.set("fs.s3a.secret.key", role_creds.secret_key) hadoop_conf.set("fs.s3a.session.token", role_creds.token) # test reading df = spark.read.json("s3a://bucket/prefix1/prefix2/people.json") df.show() # test writing df.write.mode("overwrite").parquet("s3a://bucket/prefix1/prefix2/write-test/output")

-For full set of configuration options see the documentation for the Hadoop-AWS module.
+For a full set of configuration options, see the documentation for the Hadoop-AWS module.

 To enable working with data in Azure Data Lake Storage (ADLS) Gen2 you need to configure your base Spark environment and your compute environment with the Hadoop-Azure ABFS connector.